How to get to Chiang Mai

 The easiest and simplest way is to go by train.
 For people put off by the idea of Asian train travel, understand that trains in Thailand are far superior to that of other Asian countries.
 Thai trains are very comfortable, modern, efficient, and are current with international safety standards.

-Chiang Mai to Bangkok is by far Thailand’s most traveled train route.
+Chiang Mai to Bangkok is by far Thailand’s most travelled train route.
 The air-conditioned train cars provide relief from the often brutal heat while trekking through Thailand’s beautiful scenery.
 The overnight sleeper train will cost about £18 and provide you with a stunning early morning backdrop as you arrive in Chiang Mai.
 Alternatively, you can take a day train which will cost you around £12 and experience the full range of the Thailand landscape.

-There are many different options for you to take when traveling by train from Bangkok to Chiang Mai.
+There are many different options for you to take when travelling by train from Bangkok to Chiang Mai.
 Depending on your level of desired luxury and time spent gazing at the sweeping panoramic views, you can expect to pay anywhere from £5 - £30.

 The biggest downside with train travel is that it’s the slowest way to get around.
 But if you have the time, traveling by train is the best way to go to get the best scenic and cultural experience.